Welcome!

 Freedom is at Hand

 We believe it is true that "Those who cannot remember the past are condemned to repeat it" (George Santayana), therefore we find it worthwhile to go to great lengths to discover, work through, and let go of our upbringing and later struggles.
 We are determined to "face it, feel it, and heal it".
-As a Mary-Mary world-wide hit song of 2000 states; "Take the shackles off my feet so I can dance!, you broke the chains so I can lift my hands!
+As a Mary-Mary world-wide hit song of 2000 says; "Take the shackles off my feet so I can dance!, you broke the chains so I can lift my hands!

 Whatever it Takes!